Location: Center Strip

 In terms of gambling options there are plenty here.
 There’s a nice variety of slots in all denominations from newer video machines to traditional reels, some video poker, and all of the table games you’ve come to expect.
 There’s a comfortable high-limit lounge in the center and a big race and sports book for those with a taste for the horses and footballers.

 Speaking of restaurants and lounges, there are plenty of them to enjoy here from a terrific buffet to some upscale dining choices.
-There’s a high-end and very popular nightclub 1 OAK and several casino lounges including one with a Beatles theme to go along with the Beatles themed Cirque du Soleil production in one of the two showrooms.
 Check out the related reviews below for more.

 The rooms are a definite hit.
 The décor is retro-sixties modern, mostly white and browns but with splashes of vibrant color (orange! red!) thrown in here and there that really stand out.
 A full wall of built-in cabinets hold up the flat-panel television and encase a mini-bar.
 Frosted glass counters swoop down to form a nice writing desk that has a convenient set of A/V plugs for your portable DVD player or computer.
 Beds are divinely comfortable.